reduxjs/reselect/README.md

 export default VisibleTodoList
 ```

 A selector created with `createSelector` only returns the cached value when its set of arguments is the same as its previous set of arguments.
 If we alternate between rendering `<VisibleTodoList listId="1" />` and `<VisibleTodoList listId="2" />`, the shared selector will alternate between receiving `{listId: 1}` and `{listId: 2}` as its `props` argument.
 This will cause the arguments to be different on each call, so the selector will always recompute instead of returning the cached value.
-We'll see how to overcome this limitation in the next section.
+We’ll see how to overcome this limitation in the next section.

 ### Sharing Selectors Across Multiple Components